rainydevzz/based/README.md

 [Jellyfin](https://jellyfin.org/) - A self-hosted FOSS media hosting service.
 Host it on your own machine to host videos/movies/etc like your own personal Netflix.

+[4get](https://4get.ca/about) - A self-hosted FOSS metasearch engine.
+What this means is that it proxies and scrapes from other search engines to improve privacy.

 ### Chat/Social Service Alternatives